Papers submitted should, at minimum,

 - Present an argument with a clearly articulated claim

-- Support the argument with effective and appropriate evidence
+- Develop the argument with effective and appropriate evidence

-Submissions for Spring 2013 are due by Monday, February 25.Here are some additional things to consider.
+Submissions for the Spring 2014 issue are due by Friday, October 11.Here are some additional things to consider.

 - Submission Process